 LIVE | Tennessee House votes to expel the first of 3 Democratic members over gun protest

-In an extraordinary move, Tennessee's Republican-led House voted on Thursday to expel Rep. Justin Jones of Nashville, one of three Democratic lawmakers who recently led a raucous protest from the House floor calling for gun law reforms.
+Cheers erupted in the gallery of the House when the final vote was read aloud.

+The vote on Johnson followed an earlier, extraordinary move by the body, which voted to remove Rep. Justin Jones of Nashville.

-The vote was 72-25.
-The House has yet to decide the fates of Reps.
-Gloria Johnson and Justin Pearson.
+The House has yet to decide the fate of Rep. Justin Pearson.

 The three lawmakers acknowledge that they didn't follow the rules of order and decorum by speaking without being formally recognized.
 But they're facing a disciplinary measure that's only been used twice since the 1800s.
 Republicans have said the trio's actions amount to an insurrection.